-One of the culinary world’s most celebrated figures, Tom Colicchio returns once again as lead judge for Bravo’s 19th season of the Emmy and James Beard Award-winning culinary series Top Chef, and also serves as mentor to the competing chefs on the series, guiding them through their various challenges.
-He also hosts BravoTV.com’s Emmy-Winning Digital Companion Video Series Top Chef: Last Chance Kitchen.
+One of the culinary world’s most celebrated figures, Tom Colicchio returns once again as lead judge for Bravo’s 20th season of the Emmy and James Beard Award-winning culinary series “Top Chef,” and also serves as mentor to the competing chefs on the series by guiding them through their various challenges.
+He also hosts BravoTV.com’s Emmy-winning digital companion video series “Top Chef: Last Chance Kitchen.”

-Colicchio is also the chef and owner of Crafted Hospitality, which currently includes New York’s Craft, Temple Court and Small Batch; Los Angeles’ Craft Los Angeles; and Las Vegas’ Heritage Steak and Craftsteak.
-Born in Elizabeth, New Jersey, Tom made his New York cooking debut at prominent New York restaurants including The Quilted Giraffe, Gotham Bar & Grill and Gramercy Tavern before opening Craft in 2001.
-Outside of his fine dining restaurants, Colicchio opened 'Wichcraft – a sandwich and salad fast casual concept rooted in the same food and hospitality philosophies as Craft – in New York City in 2003.
+Colicchio is also the chef and owner of Crafted Hospitality, which currently includes New York’s Craft, Temple Court, Vallata and Small Batch; Los Angeles’ Craft Los Angeles; and Las Vegas’ Heritage Steak and Craftsteak.
+Born in Elizabeth, N.J., Colicchio made his New York cooking debut at prominent restaurants, including the Quilted Giraffe, Gotham Bar & Grill and Gramercy Tavern before opening Craft in 2001.
+Outside of his fine-dining restaurants, Colicchio opened Wichcraft – a sandwich and salad fast casual concept rooted in the same food and hospitality philosophies as Craft – in New York in 2003.

-He has published Think Like a Chef (2000), which won The James Beard Foundation "KitchenAid" Cookbook Award in May 2001; Craft of Cooking (2003); and a sandwich book inspired by ‘wichcraft (2009).
-In May 2010, Tom was awarded The James Beard Foundation’s coveted "Outstanding Chef" award, the culmination of his 30 years of hard work in the restaurant industry.
+He has published “Think Like a Chef” (2000), which won The James Beard Foundation KitchenAid Cookbook Award in 2001; “Craft of Cooking” (2003); and a sandwich book inspired by ‘wichcraft (2009).
+In 2010, Colicchio was awarded the James Beard Foundation’s coveted Outstanding Chef Award, the culmination of his 30 years of hard work in the restaurant industry.

-A vocal social justice advocate, Tom executive produced the 2013 documentary A Place at the Table, about the underlying causes of hunger in the United States.
-This eye-opening experience led Tom to Washington, D.C. where he lobbied in front of Congress in an effort to protect and expand food programs in the U.S. Tom is a founding member of the Independent Restaurant Coalition, founded to save the independent restaurants and bars and the 11 million people they employ who have been affected by COVID-19.
-He is a frequent contributor on MSNBC and is the host of the iHeart Radio podcast, Citizen Chef.
+A vocal social justice advocate, Colicchio executive produced the 2013 documentary “A Place at the Table” about the underlying causes of hunger in the United States.
+This eye-opening experience led Colicchio to Washington, D.C., where he lobbied in front of Congress in an effort to protect and expand food programs in the U.S. Colicchio is a founding member of the Independent Restaurant Coalition, founded to save the independent restaurants and bars and the 11 million people they employ who were affected by the Covid pandemic.
+He’s a frequent contributor on MSNBC and is the host of the iHeart Radio podcast “Citizen Chef.”